Curriculum Leads – Wellbeing

 - proven experience of building and maintaining effective relationships with whānau, Māori and Pacific communities.

 We have been told that schools and kura would like more support to weave wellbeing into their local curriculum and marau ā-kura.

 They have been appointed to make sure teachers and leaders in early learning, ngā kōhanga reo, kura and schools have access to hands-on support for designing and delivering quality curriculum, teaching and learning for ākonga.

-The Curriculum Leads will be based in Ministry of Education regional offices.
-Other just-in-time information and advice on the curriculum will be available from the curriculum team in national office.
+The Curriculum Leads are based in Ministry of Education regional offices.
+Other just-in-time information and advice on the curriculum will be available from the curriculum team in National Office.

-The first leads will be working in the regions from Term 2 2021.
+Now.
+The first leads started working in the regions from Term 2, 2021.

 What will they do?

 The Curriculum Leads will work directly with teachers and kaiako in schools, kura, early learning services and ngā kōhanga reo in all regions.
 They will provide frontline support to teachers and kaiako to deliver a high-quality local curriculum and marau ā-kura with a focus on wellbeing.

 New Zealanders identified wellbeing as a priority in the Kōrero Mātauranga | Education Conversation and COVID-19 further highlighted the importance of supporting happy, healthy and connected learners.

 A culturally responsive and inclusive local curriculum, or marau ā-kura, that supports the identities, languages, cultures of all ākonga also supports ākonga wellbeing.
 Wellbeing weaves across all curricula.